Master of Arts in Special Education

 School of Education section of the USF General Catalog online.

-- TEC 604 - Multiple Subject Curriculum and Instruction: Math & Science (3 units)
+- TEC 604 - Multiple Subject Curriculum and Instruction: Math & Science (3)

-- TEC 621 - Multiple Subject Curriculum and Instruction: Early Literacy (3 units)
+- TEC 621 - Multiple Subject Curriculum and Instruction: Early Literacy (3)

 - The courses above may be waived for those who have a California Single or Multiple Subject credential within the last 7 years.